Future exhibition

 About the exhibition

-Through interactive choreography, visitors are invited to participate in an open-ended game.
-A group of artists shape the playground with elements such as live music, food, a mythopoetic deck of cards called POWDER, the design process of the Arcane Clothing collection, oracles in still life form, non-linear choreographies that fold in on themselves, and unscheduled time that leaves room for contingency.
-This changing universe is both serious and playful.
-The work is partly governed by the formal rules of the game as well as by the subjective interpretations that occur in interactions with and between the participating artists.
-In Basically, the creation and re-creation of the environment is part of the game.
+At Accelerator, visitors are enveloped into an open-ended game simply by being in the space.
+A group of nearly twenty artists, dancers, and musicians hold the rules of the game constant, folding in the audience in visible and invisible ways.
+Over different formations and phases, they shape the space with elements such as live music, food, a mythopoetic deck of cards called POWDER, the design process of the Arcane Clothing collection, oracles in still life form, non-linear choreographies and unscheduled time that leaves room for contingency.
+The work is governed by the formal rules of the game as well as by the subjective interpretations that occur in interactions with and between the participating artists and the visitors.
+In Basically, the creation and re-creation of the environment is central.

 About Nikima Jagudajev